-Carbon fibre with a constrained damping layer of specific compliance harmlessly loses energy as heat.
+The Saffire III's arm-plate hides it's complex construction, it uses carbon fibre with a constrained damping layer of specific compliance to harmlessly lose energy as heat.

-A platter's job: To passively support the record.
+The platter's job is to passively support the record.
 It must neither flex nor ring.

 Yet, by their very design, platters tend to be bell-like and ringing is something they want to do.

-- To overcome this, we can add mass but that loads the bearing...that will inevitably introduce noise (rumble).
+To overcome this you can add mass, loading the bearing and introduce noise (rumble).

-- To overcome the Wow & Flutter we can use a bigger motor...but we are now ramping up the inertia, thereby storing energy, which has to go somewhere.
+Overcoming wow & flutter, you can introduce a bigger motor... now you are ramping up the inertia of the platter, thereby storing energy, which has to go somewhere.